CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 clamp_bench_lambda/10                154 ns          154 ns      4508519
 ```

 Quite a significant improvement!
 In fact, almost 4x faster!
-But this is somewhat to be expected.
-If we're now using instructions that process 4 elements at a time, we would optimistically expect a 4x speedup.
+This is somewhat to be expected.
+If we're using instructions that process 4 elements at a time, we would optimistically expect a 4x speedup.
+We don't quite hit that mark, likely because we have a few extra instructions to handle the vectorization, and maybe some minor throughput differences in the instructions.

 ### -O3 Optimization Summary

-Vectorization can have a huge impact on performance, as seen in this example.
+Vectorization can have a huge impact on performance (as seen in this example).
 However, many things can get into the way of the auto-vectorizer (e.g., aliasing) that can prevent vectorization.
-In the next section, we'll look at a few additional flags we can pass to our compiler in addition to changing the optimization level.
+In the next section, we'll look at a few additional flags we can pass to our compiler beyond just changing the optimization level.

 ## Clamp at -O3 Optimization with Native Tuning